 - Ability to keep a record of EVERYTHING you see, hear, and read.

 - Proceed at your own pace - not all aspects/shot technique are learned/mastered at the same pace so take breaks and pick up where you left off and ready to move on!

 - EXTREMELY IMPORTANT - 3 Months of bi-weekly support instruction.
 Information, often unique to Tennis Mason on the very latest and extremely positive teaching and learning techniques!
 This will support and help you understand your actual personal video analysis.

-- This service approaches online tennis education as a personal caring service meaning all video analysis is of you individually and NOT a generic model - email us on anything not quite understood.
+- This service approaches online tennis education as a personal and caring service.
+All video analysis is of you individually and NOT a generic model - email us on anything not quite understood.

 - New resource centre where we are compiling yours and other people's technical questions (with your permission) - with answers and solutions which we can all learn from!
 All this on Our BLOG - which is accessible from our Tennis Mason website from May, 2014.

 - Videos of some of the best players in the world which will be available on our Facebook Tennis Mason page for you to study and observe for a better personal understanding.
 (This feature is FREE to anyone and will begin in May of 2014.)

 - Add to all this our FREE NEWSLETTER with relevant short authoritative articles to help you understand and stimulate your learning skills.